What the FCA Consultation Means for Refund Timelines: A Clear Guide for Drivers Waiting on Car Finance Claims

 Leased vehicles like PCH are excluded because they are rental agreements, not credit agreements.

-This eligibility decision determines who can pursue FCA car finance claims once the scheme goes live.
+This eligibility decision determines who can pursue FCA car finance refund claims once the scheme goes live.

 How Refunds Will Be Calculated